gadāi gaurāṅga jaya jāhnavā-jīvana

 “Kṛṣṇa possesses sixty-four qualities which are endless and boundless.
 In all His avatāras these qualities are only partially manifest.
 (4)

-“All these eternal qualities are eternally present in the Holy Name, and an unlimited number of qualities pervade Vaikuṇṭha.
+“All these eternal qualities are constantly present in the Holy Name, and an unlimited number of qualities pervade Vaikuṇṭha.

 “The waves of these qualities expand as the Lord’s pastimes.
 These perfectly spiritual pastimes are manifested in Goloka, Vaikuṇṭha, and Vraja.

 (5) Kṛṣṇa is infinite consciousness.
-Thus, His name, form, qualities, and pastimes are fully spiritual and non-different from Him.
-The jīva is a finite particle of consciousness, therefore In his pure state, his name, form, qualities, and activities are also of the nature of being finite conciousness and naturally non-different from him.
-In this material world, the conditioned jīva is given a gross and subtle body, and then the name, form, qualities, and activities of this body are different from him.
+Thus, His name, form, qualities and pastimes are fully spiritual and non-different from Him.
+The jīva is a finite particle of consciousness, therefore in his pure state, his name, form, qualities and activities are also of the nature of being finite consciousness and naturally non-different from him.
+By contrast, in this material world, the conditioned jīva is given a gross and subtle body, and then the name, form, qualities and activities of this body are different from him.
 They are an imitation (of his true spiritual characteristics).
 When, by the mercy of Kṛṣṇa, he is liberated, he is no longer like that.

 jaḍāśrita dehe bheda ei se viveka

-“There is not even a scent of anything material about Kṛṣṇa.
-His name, form, qualities, and pastimes exist as one tattva.
+“There is not even a trace of anything material about Kṛṣṇa.
+His name, form, qualities and pastimes exist as one tattva.

 sakalera ādi se pratīti sabākāra

-“Amongst these four ways of understanding You (Your name, form, qualities, and pastimes), Your name is the first of all.
+“Amongst these four ways of understanding You (Your name, form, qualities, and pastimes), Your Name is foremost.
 This is accepted by everyone.

 kṛṣṇera samagra līlā nāme vidyamāna

-“The complete pastimes of Kṛṣṇa are discovered through the medium of the Holy Name.
+“The totality of Kṛṣṇa’s pastimes are discovered through the medium of the Holy Name.
 Your process to understand the Absolute Truth is through the Holy Name.

-“There is nothing within this material world of birth and death that is like the Holy Name.
+“There is nothing within this material world of birth and death like the Holy Name.
 The Holy Name is the supreme wealth of Kṛṣṇa’s treasury.

 āra saba prāpañcika jagat saṁsāra

 “The jīvas themselves and Kṛṣṇa’s Holy Name alone are spiritual.
-Everything else in this world of rebirth is made of the five gross elements.
+Everything else in this world of rebirth is comprised of the five gross elements.
 (6)

-(6) In this mundane world, everything is māyika and comprised of dull matter.
+(6) In this mundane world, everything is māyika and consists of dull matter.
 By the will of Kṛṣṇa, some jīvas are trapped here.
-They are the only spiritual object within the material world.
-Kṛṣṇa descends in the form of the holy name, and this is the second spiritual object in the material world.
+They are the only spiritual objects within the material world.
+Kṛṣṇa descends in the form of the Holy Name, and this is the second spiritual object in the material world.
 Therefore, there are only two kinds of spiritual realities in the material world – the jīvas and kṛṣṇa-nāma.
-Brahmā and the Demigods are all said to be vibhinnāṁśa manifestations and they are counted amongst the jīvas.
+Brahmā and the Devas are all said to be vibhinnāṁśa manifestations and they are counted amongst the jīvas.

-“Kṛṣṇa has two different types of Names – primary (mukhya) and secondary (gauṇa).
-By taking shelter of the primary Names, the jīvas attain the highest benefit.
+“Kṛṣṇa has two different kinds of Names – primary (mukhya) and secondary (gauṇa).
+By taking shelter of the primary Names, the jīvas achieve the highest benefit.